gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AADRM/AADRM.md

 # AADRM Module
 ## Description
-This page displays help links for the AADRM cmdlets that administer the Azure Rights Management (Azure RMS) service for Azure Information Protection.
+This page displays help links for the AADRM cmdlets that administer the protection service (Azure Rights Management) for Azure Information Protection.

 > [!NOTE]
-> This module is now deprecated and replaced with the AIPService module.
-Support for the AADRM module will end 31st December, 2019.
+> This module is now deprecated and replaced with the **AIPService** module.
+Support for the AADRM module will end 31st January, 2020.
 >
 > If you have this older version of the module installed, [install the AIPService module](/information-protection/deploy-use/install-powershell) before this end of support date.
 Although the new cmdlets have aliases to the old cmdlets, also update any scripts that reference the AADRM cmdlets.